The Ultimate Herb Garden for Zone 6

 how to water herbs in zone 6

-You should add shredded leaf mulch or woodchips to your herb garden to help keep soil moisture in.
-The leaves and woodchips will break down and add food for earthworms and microbes to keep your garden in tip top health.
+You should add shredded leaf mulch or wood chips to your herb garden to help keep soil moisture in.
+The leaves and wood chips will break down and add food for earthworms and microbes to keep your garden in tip top health.
 Learn more about how mulch works here.

 Related: Perennial Herb Plugs for Flower Farmers

-At the end of the season, do not cut back your perennial herbs.
+In fall when your herbs have puttered out, do not cut back your perennial herbs.
 Leave the foliage on the plants until Spring.
 By leaving them alone over winter, they will have a better chance of survival if the temperatures go below normal (which is becoming more frequent due to climate change/climate disruption).
 You may cut back your plants in the Spring when you see new growth occurring at the base of the plant.
 Cut the plants with garden snips above the new growth to signal them to grow big and tall.

-Herbs that require cutting back in the Spring are: Onion Chives, Garlic Chives, Sorrel, Oregano, Lemon Balm, Mint, Lavender (leave the greens and only cut back the flowers), Sage (leave the greens and only cut back the flowers), Rhubarb, Parsley, Lovage, Catnip, Yarrow (leave the greens and only cut back flowers).
+Herbs that require cutting back in the Spring are: Onion Chives, Garlic Chives, Sorrel, Oregano, Lemon Balm, Mint, Lavender (leave the greens and only cut back the flowers), Sage (leave the greens and only cut back the flowers), Rhubarb, Parsley, Lovage, Catnip, Nettles, Yarrow (leave the greens and only cut back flowers).

 Year after year, I leave Thyme completely alone in the Spring and it regrows every time (thyme?) with vigor.